TencentMediaLab/GME/GME Developer Manual/Unreal Engine Developer Manual/Unreal Engine SDK Developer Manual_intl.md

 ```

-### Set a singleton
+### Get a singleton
-You need to obtain ITMGContext before you can call the function EnterRoom, because any API call begins with ITMGContext and the callback is passed to application via ITMGDelegate.
+Get ITMGContext single instance first and all calls should be done accroding to this instance.
+ITMGDelegate is defined in the Application which is used to receive and process the callback from this instance.

 #### Sample code
 ```